JannemanDev/MonitorIotaNode/README.md

 -Get Push notification when a node goes unsynced
 -Get Push notification about the status of a node
 -Status and/or Sync checking can be set per node
--Auto reload settings.json when it's changed
+-Auto reload settings.json when it's changed (currently only supported on Windows)
 -Logging to a file and console
 -Push notification to one or more devices (Android, iPhone, iPad, and Desktop (Android Wear and Apple Watch, too!)
 -Everything is configurable and optional, see `settings.json` (after first time run)